-On four Shabbatot beginning in Adar, additional Torah readings (the “Four Parashiyot”) are read after the weekly Parashah, reflecting seasonal themes relating to Purim and Passover.
-Their associated Haftarot also relate to these themes .
+On four Shabbatot beginning immediately before Adar, additional Torah readings (the “Four Parashiyot”) are read after the weekly Parashah, reflecting seasonal themes relating to Purim and Passover.
+Their associated Haftarot also relate to these themes.
 The first of the Four Parashiyot, Shekalim (Ex.
 30:11-16), details a required annual payment to support the Temple.
-The Mishnah in Shekalim rules that the duty to make this payment is announced on Rosh Chodesh Adar, which this year coincides with this Shabbat.
+Mishnah Shekalim 1:1 rules that the duty to make this payment is announced ahead of Rosh Chodesh Adar.
 Similarly, the Haftarah deals with the Temple’s monetary needs.

 The power and meaning of the Haftarah’s simple storyline stem from the dramatic, revolutionary events which precede it.
 God sent the prophet Elisha to anoint a man, Yehu, to overthrow and replace the idolatrous, murderous royal house of Ahab in the Northern Kingdom.
 During the resulting bloody upheaval, Yehu also put to death evil King Ahaziah of Judah, an ally of Ahab’s house, and many of Ahaziah’s male relatives.
 In response to Ahaziah’s murder, his evil mother and idolatrous daughter of Ahab, Athaliah, slew all remaining heirs to her son’s Davidic throne and assumed Judah’s royal powers for herself and Ahab’s house.